MileHacker Logo

 The Dag Hammarskjöld Crash Site Memorial, just outside Ndola, commemorates the tragic plane crash of September 18, 1961.
 This event killed UN Secretary-General Dag Hammarskjöld and 15 others.
 Hammarskjöld was on a peace mission to the Congo.
 The memorial includes a monument, a small museum detailing the event, and a tranquil garden.
 It possesses a solemn space for reflection on international peace efforts.

 Visitor information: Generally open during daylight hours.
 A small entrance fee covers museum access.
 Local staff frequently assist with information and context.
-Insider tips: Visit during cooler parts of the day.
+Insider tips: Visit when it's cooler parts of the day.
 Respect the solemnity of the site and observe quiet contemplation.

 Historical Markers